obj-disc/obj-disc.github.io/index.md

 {% endraw %}

 ### Note
-- The implementation of the above metric can be found [here](https://github.com/learn2phoenix/cvpr22_vplow_ow).
+- The implementation of the above metric will be available soon.

 - In order to make sure that each cluster contains significant information, we introduce a cluster filtering stage.
 If a cluster consists of isntances spanning less than `5` images, we discard the cluster along with its elements.